TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

   of heads in the population of potential flips is 0.5.
 If the sample data leads us to reject this hypothesis (p-value returned is less than a preselected cutoff like 0.05), we can conclude that the coin is not fair.
-We could also construct a one-sided test to see if the probability of a head exceeds 0.5 or a one-sided test to see if the probability of a head is less than 0.5.
+But we don't know if it is more likely to yield heads or tails, let alone what the actual probabilities are.
+As with the t-test, we could also conduct a one-sided test to see if the probability of a head exceeds 0.5 or a one-sided test to see if the probability of a head is less than 0.5.
 Once again, reporting a confidence interval gives us even more information about the probability of heads.
 Therefore, if the probability of heads is really of interest, the confidence interval should accompany, or be reported in place of, the p-value from the corresponding hypothesis test.

 ```
 rm(list=ls())